Robust Asset-Liability Management: Extensions and implementation

 \subsection{Robust immunization with principal components}

 So far we have put no structure on the basis functions $\set{h_i}_{i=1}^I$ beyond Assumption \ref{asmp:H}.
 The set of admissible perturbations \eqref{eq:cHp_Delta} depends only on $\spn\set{h_i}_{i=1}^I$ (Proposition \ref{prop:invariance}) and the particular order or parameterization does not matter.
 However, in practice there could be some factor structure in the yield curve.
 For instance, a typical shift to the yield curve might be decomposed into the sum of a parallel shift and a nonparallel shift of a smaller size.
 In fact, according to Figure \ref{fig:R2} below, the first few basis functions explain a large fraction of variations in the yield curve changes.
 Therefore it could be important to account for explanatory power of different basis functions in constructing the robust immunizing portfolio.
+In addition, a fund manager may believe that future short rates rise or fall uniformly across all horizons following, for example, a monetary policy shock, which primarily affects the level of the yield curve.
+In such a case, one would like to construct an optimal portfolio that is fully robust to level shocks, while allowing for exposure to other types of shocks that are deemed less likely.

 We formalize this idea and extend Theorem \ref{thm:RobIm} and Proposition \ref{prop:RobIml2} to a setting in which the perturbation in a particular direction (principal component) could be larger.
 For any $\Delta_1,\Delta_2>0$, consider the following admissible set of perturbations: